bbugyi200/hush/docs/source/usage.md

 ## Using the Library

-The `hush` library provides two public methods to access the its functionality: the `hush.get_secret()` function and the `hush.Hush()` class.
+The `hush` library provides two public methods to access its functionality: the `hush.get_secret()` function and the `hush.Hush()` class.
 We demonstrate how each can be used in the examples below.

 ### Examples